-This Chapter governs WECS Projects that generate electricity to be sold to wholesale or retail markets, except owners of WECS with an aggregate generating capacity of 100 kilowatts (KW) or less and a WECS Tower height not exceeding 170 feet, who locate a WECS entirely on their own property.
+This Chapter governs WECS Projects that generate electricity to be sold to wholesale or retail markets, except owners of WECS with an aggregate generating capacity of 100 kilowatts (KW) or less and a WECS Tower height of not less than 120 feet and not greater than 325 feet, who locate a WECS entirely on their own property.
 If a WECS Project is located or to be located partly in Montgomery County and partly in another county, this Chapter applies to the part of the Project located in Montgomery County.
 (Commissioners Ord.
 2009-5, passed 7-27-09)